amypriester25/vacations/christiansburg.md

 ## Economy Package

-Includes a lovewly ride on the BT two-town trolly.
+Includes a lovely ride on the BT two-town trolly.

 ## Mid-range Package